transpose-publishing/landscapeStudy/analysis-scripts/12-analysis-writeup.md

 Splitting the results by discipline reveals noticeable differences (see fig. \@ref(fig:co-rev)).
-While in the life and earth sciences more than one third of journals permit contributions from co-reviewers, in the humanities, chemical & materials sciences, and in business, economics & management about 90% of journals have no policy on co-reviewing.
+While in the life and earth sciences, health & medical sciences as well as physics & mathematics more then a quarter of journals permit contributions from co-reviewers, in the humanities, chemical & materials sciences, and in business, economics & management about 90% of journals have no policy on co-reviewing.